Mkhulekani/HelthSystem/README.md

 ## 🚀 Project Overview

-PULSE leverages predictive analytics and real-time geolocation to reduce emergency response time.
+Helthdystem  leverages predictive analytics and real-time geolocation to reduce emergency response time.
 It allows users to receive alerts, track emergency trends, and connect with nearby responders instantly.

 ## 🌐 Live Demo
 [Link to live app if hosted]